Joseph in Islam: Legacy

-Joseph is revered in Islamic history.
-Descended from the patriarchs Abraham, Isaac and Jacob, he also has the gift of prophecy.
-According to Kisai, one of the foremost biographers of the Quranic prophets, Joseph was given a staff of light with five branches.
-On the first branch was written "Abraham, friend of God," on the second, "Isaac, pure of God," on the third, "Ishmael, sacrifice of God", on the fourth, "Jacob, Israelite of God," and on the fifth, "Joseph, Righteous of God."
+Yusuf is revered in Islamic history.
+Descended from the patriarchs Abraham, Isaac and Yaqub, he also has the gift of prophecy.
+According to Kisai, one of the foremost biographers of the Quranic prophets, Yusuf was given a staff of light with five branches.
+On the first branch was written "Abraham, friend of God", on the second, "Isaac, pure of God", on the third, "Ishmael, sacrifice of God", on the fourth, "Yaqub, Israelite of God", and on the fifth, "Yusuf, Righteous of God".

-The Quranic story of Joseph may be one of the book's most detailed accounts of the life of a prophet.
-Joseph symbolizes beauty, and is admired as a preacher of Islam who is strongly committed to God and tries to persuade people to follow the path of righteousness.
-The Quran recounts Joseph's declaration of faith:
+The Quranic story of Yusuf may be one of the book's most detailed accounts of the life of a prophet.
+Yusuf symbolizes beauty, and is admired as a preacher of Islam who is strongly committed to God and tries to persuade people to follow the path of righteousness.
+The Quran recounts Yusuf's declaration of faith:

 And I follow the ways of my fathers, – Abraham, Isaac, and Jacob; and never could we attribute any partners whatever to God: that (comes) of the grace of God to us and to mankind: yet most men are not grateful.